← Back to Yoce

 6. International data transfers

-Yoce's primary data centre is in the European Union / United Kingdom (Supabase EU-West).
+Yoce's primary data centre is in the United States (Supabase us-east-1, Virginia).
 If you sign up from outside that region, your data is transferred there for processing.
-For users in the EU or UK, transfers rely on the Standard Contractual Clauses (SCCs) and the UK International Data Transfer Addendum, plus our processors' own certifications.

 7. How long we keep data

-When you delete your account, the data above is removed within 30 days, except for records we're legally required to retain (e.g. tax records for paying subscribers).
+When you delete your account, the data above is removed within 30 days, except for the limited records we're legally required to keep (e.g. fraud-prevention and audit logs).

 8. Your rights